carlosbornes/CRISP/docs/index.rst

          :expand:

          To the User Guide

+    .. grid-item-card::  Tutorials
+      :margin: 0 3 0 0

+      How to contribute to CRISP.

+      .. button-link:: ./Tutorials.html
+         :color: primary
+         :outline:
+         :expand:

+         To the Tutorials

     .. grid-item-card:: API Reference
       :margin: 0 3 0 0

-      How to use the API of check_package.
+      How to use the API of CRISP.

       .. button-link:: ./api.html
          :color: primary